adobe/react-native-acpcore/README.md

 # React Native AEP Analytics Extension

-`react-native-acpcore` is a wrapper around the iOS and Android [AEP Core SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) to allow for integration with React Native applications.
+`@adobe/react-native-acpcore` is a wrapper around the iOS and Android [AEP Core SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) to allow for integration with React Native applications.
 Functionality to enable the Core extension is provided entirely through JavaScript documented below.

 ## Installation